Letter to Chesterfield: Background

 Hottentot, who throws his meat anywhere but down his throat" and as "uncouth in manners".
 Johnson, in turn, was disparaging of both Chesterfield's nobility and his intellect: "This man, I thought, had been a Lord among wits; but I find he is only a wit among Lords."

-The Letter
+Letter

 After seven years from first meeting Johnson to go over the work, Chesterfield wrote two anonymous essays in The World that recommended the Dictionary.
 He complained that the English language was lacking structure and argued:

-"We must have recourse to the old Roman expedient in times of confusion, and chose a dictator.
-Upon this principle, I give my vote for Mr Johnson to fill that great and arduous post."
+We must have recourse to the old Roman expedient in times of confusion, and choose a dictator.
+Upon this principle, I give my vote for Mr Johnson to fill that great and arduous post.

 However, Johnson did not appreciate the tone of the essay, and he felt that Chesterfield did not complete his job as the work's patron.
 In a letter, Johnson explained his feelings about the matter: